xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 </tbody>
 </table>

- - Setting the **Default Value** to the language code `fr` sets the locale as French.
+- In our example, the **Default Value** is `fr`, the language code for French.
 You can find other language codes for Chrome here: [language code](https://developers.google.com/admin-sdk/directory/v1/languages).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/tests-different-browser-locales-with-DC/Test-case-variables-2.png" width=90% alt="test case with variables">